infinum/qa-handbook/Automation/General/Naming convention.md

 Depending on whether you are writing a function that stands on its own, or a method which belongs to an object, you might want to consider the name length.
-If a functions stands on its own, it would be better to write a clearer name, such as `save_user_data`.
+If a function stands on its own, it would be better to write a clearer name, such as `save_user_data`.
 If a method belongs to the `User` object, you could name it `save_data`.